 Research and discovery are distinguishing characteristics of the University.
 Research is a focus dating back to the start of Utah Agricultural Experiment Station operations in 1890.
 Under the Carnegie classification scheme, USU is designated a Doctoral Research University—High Research.
 Hands-on learning opportunities for students are plentiful because of the scope of USU’s research activity.

 A core characteristic of USU is engagement with communities and people in economic development, improvements to quality of life, and human capital.
 This is perhaps most evident with the Utah Cooperative Extension Service, founded in 1914, which disseminates information and provides education through offices located throughout the state.
 But the scope of USU’s off-campus engagement is much greater.
-Through the practical application of knowledge, the University and its faculty are preserving the historical land-grant tradition of providing service and expertise to the state, nation, and world.
+Through the practical application of knowledge, the University and its faculty engage and share expertise with the state, nation, and world, preserving the historical land-grant tradition of partnering with communities to address critical societal issues in the interest of the public good.